manjillama/food-loops/api/README.md

 The project serves as an API server for both users `/api/**` and admins `/api/admin/**` as well as a static host server for the admin web app at base url `/`.

-> Before running the server is production mode using `npm run start` make sure to build the `admin-app` project.
+> Before running the server in production mode using `npm run start` make sure to build the `/admin-app` project.

 ## Folder structure